antoniwan/fnoh-astroblog/README.md

-# Field Notes on Becoming Human
+# Field Notes on Humanity

 A thoughtful exploration of the human journey through blog posts, reflections, and shared experiences.